jairajrenjith/NER-Transformer-BERT/README.md

 ## Conclusion

-This project demonstrates how **Transformer-based models** can be effectively fine-tuned for **Named Entity Recognition**, a core sequence labeling task in NLP.
+This project demonstrates how Transformer-based models can be effectively fine-tuned for Named Entity Recognition, a core sequence labeling task in NLP.
 By leveraging pre-trained language models, the system achieves strong performance without manual feature engineering.

 ---